robOcity/robocity.github.com/content/posts/postgresql-notes.md

-# PostgreSQL Commands for Data Science
+# PostgreSQL Commands and SQL Examples for Data Science
 * **Debugging**
     * Finding all postgres processes:  `ps aux | grep postgres`
     * Finding process using a port: `lsof -i tcp:5432`